Gwen Stefani Is Not Planning To Secretly Adopt Baby Girl, Despite Rumors

-The rumors about Gwen Stefani and her country star beau, Blake Shelton, just keep on coming and this time the tale is that Gwen is all about adopting a baby girl behind the singer’s back.
+The rumors about Gwen Stefani and her country star beau Blake Shelton just keep on coming and this time the tale is that Gwen is all about adopting a baby girl behind the singer’s back.

-It seems that if it isn’t a rumor about an engagement or a wedding, the fabrications revolve around false pregnancy news or a looming split.
-None of the above are true, and the latest claim that Stefani is desperate to adopt a baby girl is equally untrue, despite reports.
+It seems that if it isn’t a rumor about an engagement or a wedding the fabrications revolve around false pregnancy news or a looming split.
+None of the above are at all true and the latest claim that Stefani is desperate to adopt a baby girl is equally untrue, despite reports.

 Queen @gwenstefani has made it???????? #KCA pic.twitter.com/iWpDjjmehI